darkeclipz/blog/content/posts/chip8.md

 ### Timing

 There are also two different timers that run independently from the fetch-decode-execute loop.
 The first timer is a delay timer.
-This timer runs at 60Hz and decreases the timer by one on each tick, so every 1/60th of a second.
+This timer runs at 60 Hz and decreases the timer by one on each tick, so every 1/60th of a second.
 The timer doesn't do anything on itself, but it is used by the program.
 The program can set the timer and read the value that is left in the timer.

 The second timer is an audio timer.
 This timer runs on the same interval as the delay timer.
 This timer makes the computer beep as long as the timer is above zero.
 However, because we are not using audio, this has not been implemented.